 Regulation (EU) 2016/1628 applicable for Non-Road Mobile Machineries

-Vehicles who comply to Regulation (EU) 2016/1628 (NRMM) are identified on the engine valve cover.
+Vehicles who comply to Regulation (EU) 2016/1628 (NRMM) are identified on the engine valve cover as well as on the vehicle, near the VIN label.

 NOTE: Only the vehicles who have an intercooler are NRMM certified.